phillprice/phillprice.com/content/photo/spinning/index.md

 - "5d mkii"
 - "5d mk2"
 ---
 Here's the (permanent) merry go round just West of Hungerford Bridge.
 (FYI 1 second at F22 at ISO 640) - again completely untouched - hence the lack of level.
-Perhaps I should actually process them properly? - <a href="/photos/2008/12/08/spinning"></a>
+Perhaps I should actually process them properly?<a href="/photos/2008/12/08/spinning"></a>